-Georgia State faculty earned $142 million in external research funding in fiscal year 2021, the seventh consecutive year that funding has exceeded $100 million.
+Georgia State faculty earned $164.2 million in research funding in fiscal year 2022, the highest total in university history.

 Georgia State is among the nation’s top 146 public and private universities in the Carnegie Foundation’s elite category of Highest Research Activity.